Bukharan Quarter

 The Bukharan Quarter (שכונת הבוכרים, Shkhunat HaBukharim), also HaBukharim Quarter or Bukharim Quarter, is a neighborhood in the center of Jerusalem, Israel.
 The neighborhood was established by Bukharan Jews of the Old Yishuv.
-The neighborhood also anchored communities from modern-day Afghanistan and the Iranian city of Meshad.
+The neighborhood also anchored communities from modern-day Afghanistan and Iran.
 It belonged to the early Jewish neighborhoods built outside the Old City of Jerusalem as part of a process which began in the 1850s.
 Today most of the residents are Haredi Jews.

 The quarter borders Tel Arza on the west, the Shmuel HaNavi neighborhood on the north, Arzei HaBira on the east, and Geula on the south.

 The current Chief Rabbi of the Bukharan Quarter is Rabbi Shlomo Kassin.

 History

 The first immigrants of Bukharan Jews from Russian Turkestan (Central Asia) settled in Jerusalem in the 1870s and 1880s.
 In 1890, seven members of the Bukharan Jewish community formed the Hovevei Zion Association of the Jewish communities of Bukhara, Samarkand and Tashkent.
 In 1891, the association bought land and drew up a charter stating that the new quarter would be built in the style of Europe's major cities.
 Architect Conrad Schick was employed to design the neighborhood.
 The streets were three times wider than even major thoroughfares in Jerusalem at the time, and spacious mansions were built with large courtyards.
 The homes were designed with neo-Gothic windows, European tiled roofs, neo-Moorish arches and Italian marble.
 Facades were decorated with Jewish motifs such as the Star of David and Hebrew inscriptions.